HelmholtzAI-Consultants-Munich/MLEE/README.md

 	source ~/miniconda3/etc/profile.d/conda.sh
 	~/miniconda3/bin/conda init bash
 	```
-	Log out and log in again after the installation. <!-- KW: Login/out of the cluter? -->
+	Log out and log in again after the installation. <!-- KW: Login/out of the cluter?
+BU: I'm honestly not sure... -->
 </details>

 #### 3.2.2 Clone the MLEE repository

+You only need to clone the repository once for both Windows and macOS as well as Linux and cluster. <!-- BU: this was my general interpretation of the note below that was provided in the original readme -->

-You only need to clone the repository once.
-If you intend to run MLEE on the cluster, the file system is shared across login and compute nodes, so the repository also only needs to be cloned once.
+> **Linux/cluster Note:** if you intend to run MLEE on the cluster, the file system is shared across login and compute nodes, so the repository also only needs to be cloned once.
+****

 **Recommended: clone using HTTPS**